Assistant/Associate Professor, Small Animal Surgery

 • DVM or equivalent foreign degree by appointment start date.

-• Successful completion of an approved residency training program by the American College of Veterinary Surgeons (ACVS) by appointment start date.
+• Successful completion of an approved residency training program by the American College of Veterinary Surgeons (ACVS) or the European College of Veterinary Surgeons (ECVS) by appointment start date.

 • Excellent Communication skills and interpersonal interactions

 • Must be eligible for a Virginia faculty veterinary license by appointment start date.

 • Occasional travel to attend professional conferences and meetings

 • Demonstrated commitment to Diversity and Inclusion

 **The successful candidate will be required to have a criminal background check

 • American College of Veterinary Surgeons (ACVS) or the European College of Veterinary Surgeons (ECVS) Diplomate status

 • Advanced clinical experience